hpc/charliecloud/doc/ch-image_desc.rst

     storage.
 Note that :code:`ch-image pull` will always retrieve the most up-to-date image; this option is mostly for debugging.

+  :code:`--auth`
+    Authenticate with the remote repository, then (if successful) make all subsequent requests in authenticated mode.
+For most subcommands, the default is to never authenticate, i.e., make all requests anonymously.
+The exception is :code:`push`, which implies :code:`--auth`.

   :code:`--cache`
     Enable build cache.